mshakhomirov/datawarehouseAdvanced/Project 4 Cloudformation/Introduction/Shakhomirov_S2_LP4_intro.md

 ## about this liveProject
-You are a Data Engineer working on an End-to-End project connecting various data sources with your new datawarehouse in **BigQuery**.
+Imagine you are a Data Engineer working on an End-to-End project connecting various data sources with your new datawarehouse in **BigQuery**.

 Your data stack is modern, cost effective, flexible (you can connect any data source you want) and can scale easily to meet growing data resources you have.
 Your company is a mobile game development studio and have various products being sold on both platforms, IOS and ANDROID.
 Your development stack is also hybrid and includes AWS and GCP.
 ![Modern Data Stack](https://mydataschool.com/liveprojects/img/modernDataStack.png)